ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 |image3|
 *Sub-Application Menu*

-To invoke a sub-application from this menu, press one of the function keys shown in the menu (for example, F7 – Videotex Definitions).
+To invoke a sub-application from this menu, press one of the function keys shown in the menu (for example, F15 – Connection summary).
 To exit from the Sub-Application Menu and return to the Configuration Menu, press CLEAR or PA2.

 .. index::
    pair: Administration; Screen Navigation